collindever/Bigcommerce/README.md

         yet to be developed script that will update inventory to what is pulled from exported excel file

-        bcorders.py  --  pulls all of the skus from all order since last time being run.  subtracts the approrpriate                  quantity from inventory.
+        bcorders.py  --  pulls all of the skus from all orders since last time being run, and subtracts the                               approrpriate quantity from inventory.

 Non-Essential Scripts

     skutofile.py -- A side script that I figure someone might find useful.
                     Pulls all skus and inventory levels from the store prints it to a csv file with two columns sku and cooresponding inventory level.

-    productnotsku.py -- I became aware that the above file only pulled items with skus in the option set not single                       sku'd products so I created a 2nd loop with pulls all of those skus.
-InvnUpdate currently is made                     up of these two loops.